theopolis/u-boot-sboot/README.md

 *Note:* This only includes a board config for the BeagleBone: am335x_evm_tpm

-Use the beaglebone branch: https://github.com/theopolis/u-boot-sboot/tree/beaglebone
+Also see the standalone reference: https://github.com/theopolis/sboot

 ## Instructions: